TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 |Control via remote control or buttons on the robot||Control via a smartphone app or smart assistant|

 |Mop + vacuum + UV sterilization||Vacuum only|

-Neither of these robots have a navigation system, per se, but they manage fine as long as you limit them to one room at a time.
+Neither of these robots has a navigation system, per se, but they manage fine as long as you limit the robot vacuum cleaner to one room at a time.

 Both also come with virtual barriers to limit movement.